AlexBorger/block-zone-simulator/README.md

 ![Example Animation](Code/example_sim.gif)

 This example gif shows a circuit with dual loading stations.
 Track switches are used on lift 1 and final block 1, the current switch position of which is shown on the graph.
 Please ignore the x and y axes!

+### User Start Guide

+To use this simulator, you can download the repo into your preferred setup if you are already familiar with Python.
+This project was developed using Python 3.6.8.

+For those unfamiliar with Python, the following steps can get you up and running with the simulation in a few minutes:

+1. Create a notebook in Google Colab
+  - This service is free and easy to setup if you already have a Google account.
+Simply login to your Google account at https://colab.research.google.com/, and...
+2. When prompted to add or select a notebook, choose GitHub -> enter "AlexBorger" in search bar ->